SHAREHOLDER ALERT: Levi & Korsinsky Notifies Liveperson, Inc.(LPSN) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-13, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in LivePerson, Inc. ("LivePerson" or the "Company") (NASDAQ: LPSN) of a class action securities lawsuit.
+Korsinsky, LLP notifies investors in LivePerson, Inc. ("LivePerson" or the "Company") (NASDAQ: LPSN ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of LivePerson investors who were adversely affected by alleged securities fraud between May 10, 2022 and March 16, 2023.
 Follow the link below to get more information and be contacted by a member of our team: